Skip to content

 Ho = Sh + El

 The Visual Horizon isn’t just about screens—it’s about foreground obstruction.
 A coffee table that’s too tall blocks the lower sightline, creating a "walled-in" feeling that increases subconscious visual resistance.
-The rule is simple: the coffee table height should sit 1–2 inches below the sofa cushion height.
+This is the same effect many homeowners notice when their sofa is too big for the room : the issue is not just scale, but how furniture interferes with movement, sightlines, and daily use.

 This layering continues to media consoles and sideboards.
 These pieces should visually support the horizon, not compete with it.
 Overly tall units introduce "Visual Noise," especially when viewed from an entryway, making the room feel smaller than its square footage suggests.
 Consult our Coffee Table Height Proportion Guide to ensure your foreground anchors are correctly scaled.